JetBrains/kotlin-web-site/docs/topics/exceptions.md

 if (userInput < 0) {
     throw IllegalArgumentException("Input must be non-negative", cause) }
 ```

-In this example, we are throwing an `IllegalArgumentException` when the user inputs a negative value.
+In this example, an `IllegalArgumentException` is thrown when the user inputs a negative value.
 Using this syntax, you can create custom error messages and retain the original cause (`cause`) of the exception,
 which will be included in the [stack trace](#stack-trace).